eatmoresushi/pokedex/README.md

 # Pokédex

 A fun weekend project I did.
 Basically it is a Pokédex written by Python.
 I used Qt for Python [(PySide6)](https://wiki.qt.io/Qt_for_Python) for the GUI.
 All Pokédex data is scrapped from [PokémonDB](https://pokemondb.net/pokedex/all).
 The GUI displays a picture and its statis for each Pokémon and supports searching by dex number or name.
+It also has a random button to show a random Pokémon entry.

 `pokedex.py` is the file scrapping data and `pokedex_gui.py` is for the GUI implementation.